3 Reasons to Brush Up On Your Mobile Device Management Skills

 A look at the MDM landscape: Billions of new devices require management

 The overall MDM market has expanded rapidly in response to these fundamental changes in business office culture.
-MarketsandMarkets estimated that MDM solutions constituted a $1.69 billion market in 2016 and could expand to $5.32 billion by 2021, which would represent a more than 25 percent compound annual growth rate over that timespan.
+ResearchandMarkets reported that MDM solutions constituted a $2.81 Billion market in 2018 and could expand to $7.86 Billion by 2023, which would represent a more than 22 percent compound annual growth rate over that timespan.

 These numbers seem realistic in light of the average digital consumer already owning 3.64 connected devices, according to Global Web Index.
 A Strategy Analytics study also projected that there would be 33 billion such devices by 2020, for an average of 4.3 per person.
 While PCs represented two-thirds of internet-capable devices in 2007, they now account for less than 10 percent, underscoring the major shift toward mobile as well as the Internet of Things.